yvanniyonzima/tablespoon/README.md

 # Tablespoon
-My friend and I had an idea of making an application for recipes lovers where they can keep track of all their favorite ingredients.
+My friend and I had an idea of making an application for recipes lovers where they can keep track of all their favorite recipe.
 With a lot of recipe websites an application out there, we were looking for something we could add to make it different and unique.
 That is when Tablespoon was born.

 ### RECIPE MANIPULATION